tejaSomanchi/pushNotifications/README.md

 1.All the parameters are required.

-2.Empty String - "" or null value should be given as a default value for appName so that your application name in lowercase is taken in library.
+2.Empty String - "" should be given as a default value for appName so that your application name in lowercase is taken in library.

 3.Name format of the topic subscribed for release variant - 'appName','appName-country-language'( Ex - 'WhatsApp-IN-en' )